dylburger/freebsd-cloudwatch-mon/README.md

 **Why this tool?**

 The [scripts](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/mon-scripts.html) Amazon provides to push metrics for Linux systems to CloudWatch uses [procfs](https://en.wikipedia.org/wiki/Procfs), which has been [deprecated on FreeBSD](https://lists.freebsd.org/pipermail/freebsd-fs/2011-February/010760.html).

-There is no library I found to cleanly create new metrics and automate the collection of the data on FreeBSD and for CloudWatch.

 **Can I use it on Linux or other systems?**